Statement by

 It is imperative to discuss not only conscientious objection but also military jurisdiction and legislation within the context of this ruling.
 That the military and civilian authorities which are involved in intense cooperation and exchange with the armies in the west in terms of weaponry, munitions, organization and strategic cooperation, refuse demands towards the standardization of regulations concerning military obligations and the recognition of the basic rights of citizens who are forced to perform this service, by mentioning the “unique” circumstances of Turkey, is contradictory and insincere.
 Refusing the right to conscientious objection can only be explained by the need for a militarized society, not by military needs.

+As the European Court of Human Rights also mentions in its ruling, the republic of Turkey, must immediately recognize the right to conscientious objection and make legal provisions in that regard.
 Further, the lawsuits of people who are at present being tried at military courts from desertion and similar evasions of military duty must be dropped and those convicted and detained must be released.
+In this respect, conscientious objector Mehmet Tarhan who is tried in custody and whose bodily integrity is at risk, must immediately and unconditionally be released as a first step.

 Although they go by the name “court”, the duties of military courts, which are set apart from common jurisdiction both in terms of the independence of military judges and in terms of their disciplinary and procedural practices that usually give the appearance of being an appendage of military discipline and hierarchy, must be limited to issues of military discipline.